 - Process path: The path in the file system to a specific process.
 For example, c:\windows\notepad.exe.

 - Process command line: Additional parameters that were provided for a process.
 For example, if a process is wevtutil.exe, a possible process command line is: wevtutil cl Application.

 - Parent command line: The full command line of the parent process.

-- Process hash: A specific hash value that corresponds to a process.
+- Process MD5: A specific MD5 hash value that corresponds to a process.

 - User: A specific user on the system that is associated with a process.

 If a signal has generated an alert, you can click the Suppress Alert link from an alert page to preview the expected values for each of the fields.

 - Specify how you want to compare the field to the alert.
 You can choose to suppress an alert if a field is a direct match, contains a value, or matches a pattern specified by a regular expression.